-The Inclusive Early Childhood Education license prepares students to teach young children in preschool through third grade.
+The Early Childhood Education license prepares students to teach young children in preschool through third grade.

-The Inclusive Early Childhood (IEC) Education program is both a major and a pathway to a teaching license.
-Students who pursue a Bachelor of Arts degree with an IEC major can look forward to a teaching career that allows interaction with young children (preschool through third grade), their families and those who partner as advocates on behalf of children.
+The Early Childhood Education (ECE) program is both a major and a pathway to a teaching license.
+Students who pursue a Bachelor of Arts degree with an ECE major can look forward to a teaching career that allows interaction with young children (preschool through third grade), their families and those who partner as advocates on behalf of children.

 Students will successfully complete 126 credit hours in courses such as: